josbouten/bioplot/doc/bioplot.rst

 the program will produce a zoo plot, an accuracy plot and an EER plot one after the other.

 The input data has to be in a specific format.
 Actually there are 2 types of format allowed.
 See :ref:`rst_data_files` below.
 All plots can be saved.
-This happens automagically as well, as soon as you click on a plot and press a key, but you get more useful results if this happens under your control.
+This happens automagically as well, as soon as you click on a plot and press a key, but depending on the screen size you get more useful results if this happens under your control.

 If you do not provide an input file, the program uses input/testdata_A.txt.
 This makes it is easy to try the program.
 You can try the multi experiment capabilities